Raylei225/755_final_project/README.md

 This repository contains the final project for course of PSYCH-755: Environments and Tools for Large-scale Behavioral Data Science at University of Wisconsin at Madison.
 This project aims to analyze, explain, and predict firearm sales trends between 2013 to 2023 in the United States using neural networks.
 By leveraging publicly available datasets and statistical methods, the project seeks to uncover patterns in firearm sales and provide data-driven insights into their underlying causes and future trajectories.
 We believe such understanding and prediction of state-level firearm trend would provide insights for policy makers and relevant organizations in situations of making gun-related decisions such as policy-making and funding allocation.

 The outcome variable is National Instant Criminal Background Check System (NICS) of firearm, which serves as the proxy of firearm sale trend.
-Two types of neural network were applied in this project: long short term memory (LSTM) of recurrent neural network and customized deep learning neural network (in progress), the latter of which contains our focal predictor Google search trend (gtrend) and multiple other features.
+Two types of neural network were applied in this project: long short term memory (LSTM) of recurrent neural network (RNN) and customized deep learning neural network (in progress), the latter of which contains our focal predictor Google search trend (gtrend) and multiple other features.

+## What's Found

-So far, the recurrent neural network depeding solely on NICS shows variant predictive performance across states while the customized deep learning neural network is still under construction.
+So far, the recurrent neural network depending solely on NICS shows variant predictive performance across states while the customized deep learning neural network is still under construction.

+The varying performance of time series prediction of RNN indicates that the NICS data may not be stationary, suggesting influence from other factors.
+Seasonality could be a potential factor undermining the stationarity of NICS data, yet the current neural network should be able address seasonality at some degree and thus it may not be the most contributing factor to this between-state difference.
+Considering this, we speculate this between-state difference may be attributed to other state-wise factors.
+This difference across states further supports our original decision of including gtrend and other social factors into our predictive model.

 ## User Notice